srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 Contoso has decided to launch an automated system that uses IoT devices to monitor temperature and humidity.
 The rate at which telemetry data is communicated will be adjustable to help ensure that their manufacturing process is under control as batches of cheese proceed through environmentally sensitive processes.

-To evaluate this asset monitoring solution prior to full scale implementation, you will be connecting an IoT device with temperature and humidity sensors to IoT Hub.
+To evaluate this asset monitoring solution prior to full scale implementation, you will be connecting an IoT device (that includes temperature and humidity sensors) to IoT Hub.

 ## In This Lab